Solidago nemoralis aka Old Field Goldenrod

 Old Field Goldenrod, Gray Goldenrod, Gray Stem Goldenrod

-How to care for Old Field Goldenrod
+How difficult is it to take care of Old Field Goldenrod

 Caring for Old Field Goldenrod is a breeze, as it is highly adaptable and forgiving to minor neglect.